ARQMath/ARQMathCode/Prepare_Dataset/LaTeXML/README.md

 Combining the different sets of results will therefore greatly improve your conversion rates.

 In our experiments, we received ca 15K failures per a TSV file in a single run.
 Combining two runs reduced the failures to ca 6K per a TSV file.

+For a more technically advanced approach that is fully deterministic and with higher conversion rate, please see the [latexml-runner](https://github.com/dginev/latexml-runner/releases/tag/0.1.1) by @dginev.